flooose/lambdastuff/README.md

 ## Introduction

-Stuff I was tried out to understand the y-combinator.
+Stuff I was using while trying to understand the y-combinator.
 Most of the work was done in `elisp`, but the file is also `clisp` compatible.
 When using `elisp`, the line

     (setq lexical-binding t)

-Has to be uncommented in the source file.
+has to be uncommented in the source file.

 ## Resources